Cookie: The Anthropological Mixtape: Background

 Ndegeocello released her debut studio album, Plantation Lullabies, in 1993 on Maverick.
 The album received praise in Europe and the US, particularly for its politically conscious lyrics, but some within the queer community expressed disappointment that the album didn't include any songs that explicitly discussed same-sex attraction.
 A proposed music video for the project would have included a lesbian love scene, but Maverick declined to finance the video, fearing commercial repercussions, and instead aimed to guide Ndegeocello into mainstream success, as with her John Mellencamp duet, "Wild Night".
 Peace Beyond Passion, her second album, was released in 1996 and featured extensive focus on queer themes.
 Ndegeocello wanted to record a jazz album for her next project, but after her label discouraged her, she instead recorded Bitter, an album drawing inspiration from acoustic jazz and artists like Bill Withers and Marvin Gaye.
 The album drew acclaim from music critics, being named the best album of 1999 by multiple outlets, but sold poorly.

-Maverick regarded the album as a commercial failure, and executives from the label informed Ndegeocello that the album had under-performed because it wasn't a "black record."
+Maverick regarded the album as a commercial failure, and executives from the label informed Ndegeocello that the album had underperformed because it wasn't a "black record."
 Ndegeocello reflected in an interview with the Chicago Tribune that this comment "messes with (her) head," pointing out that "I wake up every day and I'm black".
 For her Ndegeocello's next studio album, her fourth, Maverick urged her to emphasize her race, encouraging her to collaborate with a "who's who" of Black artists, although few responded to her requests for collaboration.
-Ndegeocello drew inspiration from the mixtapes of her childhood, stating that she wanted to emulate that feeling with Cookie and aiming to create "just a mix tape that I’m hoping people will share with their friends".
-She attempted to produce the album herself but ultimately decided that she "couldn't do it", and enlisted Allen Cato, her guitarist, as co-producer.
+Ndegeocello drew inspiration from the mixtapes of her childhood, stating that she wanted to emulate that feeling with Cookie and aimed to create "a mix tape that I’m hoping people will share with their friends".
+She initially planned to produce the album herself but ultimately enlisted Allen Cato, her guitarist, as a co-producer.
 She began recording the album with her five-piece band, the Conscientious Objectors, in June 2001; the recording process took about a month.
-They recorded in San Francisco, in the Tenderloin District's Hyde Street Studios.
+They recorded at Hyde Street Studios in San Francisco's Tenderloin District.
 Ndegeocello commented that the neighborhood would become "the vibe of" Cookie.